-The Center for Social Solutions fosters collaborations that diagnose and solve critical social problems.
-We believe these solutions rely on multiple diverse perspectives that account for the multi-faceted root causes of these issues.
-Our four founding issues—diversity, slavery, water access, and the future of work—approach different aspects of the equality necessary to advance as a prosperous democratic society.
+The Center for Social Solutions (CSS) fosters research and collaborations that diagnose and solve critical social problems.
+We believe these solutions rely on diverse perspectives that account for the multi-faceted root causes of these issues.
+Our four founding initiatives—diversity, slavery, water access, and the future of work—approach different aspects of the equality that we believe is necessary to advance as a prosperous democratic society.

 We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
 To do this, the Center for Social Solutions needs your support.